silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 Per target required information: **Name, Tags, RA, Decl**
 Details discussion of the per target information can be found on the [Observation target specification](https://github.com/rubyvanrooyen/astrokat/wiki/Observation-target-specification) page

+Generally a catalogue is expected as part of the observation request.
+See [docs](https://github.com/rubyvanrooyen/astrokat/tree/master/docs) for an example observation request template

 ## Target catalogue to observation configuration
 If a observation catalogue file is provided, an initial configuration file can easily be generated.